cryptomulde/bitcoin-intro/README.md

 2. Suche nach lokalen Verkäufern (Wählen den "BUY BTC" Knopf auf der Oberseite)
 3. Kaufen von einem lokalen Verkäufer (Wähle "Create new offer to buy BTC with" ... )
 4. Ziehe Bitcoin auf die Bitcoin Adresse von Schritt 1 ab

-##### Vouchers
-0. Prüfe ob es in deiner nähe Händler gibt, welche Vouchers verkaufen <a href="https://azte.co/vendors.html" target="_blank">Azteco</a> or <a href="https://fastbitcoins.com/#locations" target="_blank">FastBitcoins</a>
-1. If there aren't any local voucher vendors check out the below options.
-If there are, buy the minimum voucher denomination and follow the voucher instructions to redeem the bitcoin to your own wallet.
-2. When prompted, paste your first bitcoin address from Step 1.